-Potential Impact: Changes in impervious cover associated with Project construction would not cause a substantial increase in the amount of surface runoff that would result in flooding.
+Potential Impact: Changes in impervious cover associated with project construction would not cause a substantial increase in the amount of surface runoff that would result in flooding.
+Up to 36 new wind turbine foundations would be added to the project site as well as meteorological tower foundations.
+Small concrete pads within the substation footprint would also be added.
 New and expanded roads would be constructed to accommodate the new, larger turbines.
 However, new and expanded roads would be gravel, and would not introduce new impervious surfaces.
-Although this would result in an increase in the extent of graveled surfaces (which can result in increased runoff), the soils underlying the Project area are predominantly high runoff soils (i.e., Hydrologic Soil Group D).
+Although this would result in an increase in the extent of graveled surfaces (which can result in increased runoff), it would not introduce new impervious surfaces, and the soils underlying the project area are predominantly high runoff soils (i.e., Hydrologic Soil Group D).
 Compacted gravel roads have runoff potential similar to that of Hydrologic Soil Group D soils.
 Consequently, the additional graveled roads would not result in a net increase in runoff potential compared with existing native soils where the new gravel would be placed.
-Project construction would be required to comply with the NPDES stormwater Construction General Permit.
+Because runoff would not increase as a result of additional gravel and concrete surfaces, there would not be an increase in flooding onsite or offsite.
+In addition, project construction would be required to comply with the NPDES stormwater Construction General Permit.